jplew/SyncDB/README.md

 ## Complete workflow

-I wrote this script due to my constant need to migrate Wordpress sites.
+I wrote this script due to my recurring need to migrate Wordpress sites.
 I required a workflow which would automate the process as much as possible, with minimal intervention.
 This script, therefore, plays one part in my overall Wordpress development workflow.
 Below is my set-up:

 ### Local